kskrobas/npcl64/README.md

 4. Go to the source folder and type: make -f Makefile.rel

-5. Ready to use the 'npcl' program is placed at the ./npcl64/bin folder
+5. After compilation, ready to use the 'npcl' program is placed at the ./npcl64/bin folder
 6. Installation:
     For global installation type: